 * ''Montreal Impact'' - The third Canadian team to join the league (after Toronto FC and the Vancouver Whitecaps in that order), they replaced a second-division (USL/USSF/NASL) club of the same name in 2012.
 Some high-profile matches are played at the larger Olympic Stadium.

 * ''New England Revolution'' - Perhaps the least successful of the ten founding franchises.
-The Revs have not won the Cup, nor have they won the shield.
-Their only trophies have been from international competitions.
+The Revs have not won the Cup, nor have they won the shield... [[EveryYearTheyFizzleOut despite being runner-ups four times in the Cup, and second overall once]].
+Their only trophies have been from the Open Cup or [[http://en.wikipedia.org/wiki/North_American_SuperLiga international competitions]].
 Sister team of the Patriots and play in Gillette Stadium.